yujunz/gitlab.com-runbooks/howto/lead-away.md

 We should try to keep the rest of the company unblocked as much as possible.

-In reality, this goes hand in hand with being an umbrella for interruption and long term planning, meaning that people will request things, we should do our best to batch them and deliver in the best possible time and form, without interrupting the current work flow or randomizing the team.
+In reality, this goes hand in hand with being an umbrella for interruption and long term planning, meaning that when people will request things, we should do our best to batch them and deliver in the best possible time and form, without interrupting the current work flow or randomizing the team.